patrickcap/DEPART/docs/getting-started-user.md

 * Once a model has been successfully deployed, execute the `POST /predict` endpoint with the prediction data.
 * The result will be a probability of the flight (described by the prediction data) being delayed.

+### Workflow B: Delete a Model

+Step B.1: Delete a Model
+* If a model is present within the current API session, it can be deleted by exeucting the `DELETE /models` endpoint with the unique identifier for that model.
+* If the model cannoy be found, its removal will fail.